Characters of the Fatal Fury series: Hon-Fu

-Jin Chonrei
+Jin Chonshu and Jin Chonrei

-Jin Chonrei (秦 崇雷, Japanese: Jin Chonrei, Pinyin: Qín Chóngléi, also romanized as Qin Chong-Lei) appears in Fatal Fury 3 as the third and final boss character featured in the game and appears as a regular playable character thorough the Real Bout series.
-Like his younger brother Chonshu, Chonrei is possessed by the spirit of Jin Kuryu (秦 空龍), the elder son of Jin Ōryū and ancestor of Chonrei and Chonshu.
-In Fatal Fury 3, they head to South Town to seek the Secret Scrolls of the Jin in order to unleash their true power.
-The scrolls are eventually taken by Geese Howard and in the next game of the series, Real Bout Fatal Fury, the Jin brothers participate in the King of Fighters tournament to recover them.
-However, the scrolls are destroyed by Chonrei in the Jin Brothers' endings.
-In Real Bout Fatal Fury 2, Chonrei becomes an apprentice of Tung Fu Rue, as seen in their corresponding ending (although Kim's ending in the game depicts Chonrei training as Kim's disciple along with his brother).
+Jin Chonshu (秦 崇秀, Jin Chonshū, Pinyin: Qín chóngxiù, also romanized as Qin Chong-Xiu) and Jin Chonrei (秦 崇雷, Japanese: Jin Chonrei, Pinyin: Qín Chóngléi, also romanized as Qin Chong-Lei) appear in Fatal Fury 3 as the second and final boss characters respectively, and appear as regular playable characters thorough the Real Bout series.
+While they appear to be regular teenage boys, Chonshu and Chonrei are is actually possessed by the spirits of Jin Kairyu (秦　海龍) and Jin Kuryu (秦 空龍), their ancestors and the sons of the ancient warlord Jin Ōryū (秦 王龍) who wrote the Secret Scrolls of the Jin dynasty two thousand years prior.
+In Fatal Fury 3, the Jin brothers head to South Town to seek the Secret Scrolls of the Jin in order to unleash their true power.
+The scrolls are eventually taken by Geese Howard and in the next game of the series, Real Bout Fatal Fury, the Jin brothers participate in the King of Fighters tournament, now free of their possession and hoping to destroy the scrolls now that they know of their curse.
+In Real Bout Fatal Fury 2, Chonrei becomes an apprentice of Tung Fu Rue, while Chonshu becomes a disciple of Kim Kaphwan.
+City of the Wolves reveals the Sacred Scrolls survived, along with the existence of a third son of Ōryū, Jin Tairyu (秦 太竜), whose descendants eventually became the Stroheim family, making the Jin brothers distant relatives of Wolfgang Krauser, Geese Howard, and Rock Howard.
+Tairyu briefly possesses Rock, but is defeated and the scrolls destroyed, allowing his soul to rest.
 Outside the Fatal Fury series, Jin Chonshu and Jin Chonrei have appeared in Neo Geo Battle Coliseum.

 In Gamest's 1997 Heroes Collection, Chonrei was voted as the staff's thirty-ninth favorite character.
 He shared the spot with four other characters, including Fatal Fury character, Joe Higashi, and Street Fighter character, Zangief.